Nigerian wonderkid Adeyemo to train with FC Vizela first team

 “My training with the big boys starts on Monday and I will work hard as if my life depends on it.

-“Manager Alvaro Pacheco likes me, and this is the time to pay him back for trust men.
+“Manager Alvaro Pacheco likes me, and this is the time to pay him back for his trust.
 The big picture is to cement my place in the first team as we continue our preparations for the Portuguese topflight in a few months’ time.”

 Since embarking on a training tour at Swedish elite division side BK Hacken in 2018, Adeyemo looked destined to join FC Porto, however, his manager preferred a move to Vizela – where he was sure of regular playing time.